-The April 27th meeting is subject to change to April 22nd upon Board approval.
+\The April 27th meeting is subject to change to April 22nd upon Board approval.

-DATE: October 27, 2021 ACTION

-TO: Taxi Committee Board of Directors

-FROM: Michal Brock, Taxi Administrator

-RE: Resolution No. 092 - Adopting Fines Relating to Violatio Taxi Ordinance and Regulations ns of the
+RE: Resolution No. 092 - Adopting Fines Relating to Violations of the

+Taxi Ordinance and Regulations

 Recommend the Board of Directors approve Resolution No. 092 - adopting fines relating to violations of SSG Ordinance No. 2021-01 and Taxicab Regulations of the SunLine Regulatory Administration.